All About Yunokami Onsen, Fukushima Prefecture (1st Part) ~Yunokami is awesome~

 ❖Commentary

-When we drove around the town from Yunokami Onsen Station, we found vivid murals drawn on the walls of the station and houses!
+When we drove around town from Yunokami Onsen Station, we discovered vibrant murals painted on the walls of the station and nearby houses.

 Yunokami Onsen